-We searched everywhere for the best free minimal fonts and catalogued some unmissable essentials that you’ll be itching to trial for your next big project.
+We searched everywhere for the best free minimal fonts and cataloged some unmissable essentials that you’ll be itching to trial for your next big project.

-Spacious, ultra clean, stripped-back and muted has been the go-to aesthetic in print and web design for a while now and it feels like Minimalism, as a look, has been on-trend since forever and always will be.
-It’s key exponents demonstrate a mastery of a tonne of graphic design fundamental, one of them being typography, which is why we’ve put together a list that we think catalogues the best free minimal fonts that will compliment and enhance creative works with minimalist-leanings.
+Spacious, ultra-clean, stripped-back and muted has been the go-to aesthetic in print and web design for a while now and it feels like Minimalism, as a look, has been on-trend since forever and always will be.
+Its key exponents demonstrate a mastery of a tonne of graphic design fundamentals, one of them being typography, which is why we’ve put together a list that we think catalogs the best free minimal fonts that will complement and enhance creative works with minimalist leanings.

 If you’re looking for great free fonts, you should check our lists of the best 3D, Low Poly and 80’s options available to download, in just a couple of clicks, for absolutely nothing.
 Pretty great, huh?

 Prime is a minimal typeface with a slightly tech-y feel and a strict, geometric origin.
-It’s author wanted to create something that offers ‘great readability in various sizes yet still offers enough subtle differences to stand out’ – which we think he’s achieved in bucket loads.
-It’s form is somewhat neutral, lending a legibility that offsets it’s idiosyncrasies, making it ideal for distinct titles or body text.
+Its author wanted to create something that offers ‘great readability in various sizes yet still offers enough subtle differences to stand out – which we think he’s achieved in bucket loads.
+Its form is somewhat neutral, lending legibility that offsets its idiosyncrasies, making it ideal for distinct titles or body text.

 Created by woodstudio Solaris Eclipse is a typeface inspired by visionary director Andrei Tarkovsky.
 It has a really easy-on-the-eye rounded form which lends to it’s minimal, laid-back vibe.
 To download for free under a personal licence click through to their page and scroll down via the right-hand sidebar.